0xvv/BatchDepositHuff/README.md

 ```
 any_signature(bytes data)
 ```
-`data` : concatenation of the pubkeys, withdrawal_creds, signatures and deposit_data_roots of the validators
+`data` : concatenation of the concatenations of the pubkey, withdrawal_cred, signature and deposit_data_root of each validator

 ## Benchmark
 Ran against a fork at block `18255674`